WrittenGames/ActivityBundle/README.md

 ## Step 3: Implement the bundle's UserInterface

 In order for the bundle to work your User entity will need to implement CiscoSystems\ActivityBundle\Model\UserInterface which declares two methods, getId() and getUsername().
 Then you need to set it as a target entity in Doctrine's configuration (see step 4 below).

 ## Step 4: Configure the bundle (example for Doctrine ORM)

+In this example, Acme\UserBundle\Entity\User is your User entity:

 ```
 # app/config/config.yml